LukeGrahamLandry/franca/README.md

   (because I care about cross compiling working seamlessly).
 - It has only been used by (approximately) one person so I'm sure there are hella compiler bugs that I haven't stumbled upon yet.
   Every time i write a new program the todo.md file gets longer.
+- spawning new operating system threads from comptime code is a bit fragile. it does work but you're exposed to some unfortunate compiler implementation details.
+  (re. jit-shims and MAP_JIT). hopefully this will be fixed eventually.